SubleXBle/Fail2Ban-Report/README.md

 # Fail2Ban-Report
 > Beta 5.0 | Version 0.5.0

-> A simple and clean web-based dashboard to turn your daily Fail2Ban logs into searchable and filterable JSON reports — with optional IP blocklist management for UFW.
+> A simple and clean web-based multi-Server dashboard to turn your daily Fail2Ban logs from your servers/hosts into searchable and filterable JSON reports — with optional IP blocklist management for UFW.

 **Integration**
 >Designed for easy integration on a wide range of Linux systems — from small Raspberry Pis to modest business setups — though it’s not (yet) targeted at large-scale enterprise environments.
-Flexibility comes from the two backend shell scripts, which you can adapt to your specific environment or log sources to provide the JSON data the web interface needs (daily JSON event files).
+High flexibility comes from the backend shell scripts, which you can adapt to your specific environment or log sources to provide the JSON data the web interface needs (daily JSON event files).

 🛡️ **Note**: This tool is a visualization and management layer — it does **not** replace proper intrusion detection or access control.
 Deploy it behind IP restrictions or HTTP authentication.